sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * Add the newly created account to `staff@sparkfabrik.com` group
 * Add the newly created account to all relevant `*-team@sparkfabrik.com` project/team mail groups
 * Add the account to company's OpenVPN firewall (for external access)
-* Open the Gitlab/Github account and add it to all relevant projects
 * Open the Toggl account and make sure it can access all relevant projects
+* Open the Gitlab account and add it to all relevant projects
+* Add the GitHub account of the employee (or open it if not available) to Sparkfabrik organization and relevant projects
-* Add the account to Slack and _invite_ it on `#general` and `#tech` as well as on all channels related to relevant projects
+* Add the account to Slack and _invite_ it on `#general`, `#tech` and `#tech-support` as well as on all channels related to relevant projects

 ## Things to do on the first day